gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ## Objectives

 Multiphase gas algorithms for **ExpCGM** need to be modestly scoped, because detailed modeling of a multiphase medium requires computational methods far beyond the sophistication of the **ExpCGM** framework.
 Remember that the framework's primary objective is to represent the global structure of a galactic atmosphere so that its coupling with the central galaxy can be modeled.
 It tracks how cosmological accretion augments the atmosphere's total energy $E_{\rm CGM}$ and mass $M_{\rm CGM}$.
-It determines how radiative losses reduce $E_{\rm CGM}$ and allows some of the accreted gas to enter the central galaxy.
-It also accounts for the central galaxy's feedback response to that gas supply, which adds both energy and gas mass to its atmosphere.
+It determines how radiative losses reduce $E_{\rm CGM}$ and allow some of the accreted gas to enter the central galaxy.
+It also accounts for the central galaxy's feedback response to that gas supply.

-An **ExpCGM** algorithm for multiphase gas must therefore focus on how a galactic atmosphere's inhomogeneity affects $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$.
+An **ExpCGM** algorithm for an evolving multiphase atmosphere should therefore focus on how the atmosphere's inhomogeneity affects $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$.
 For example, atmospheric density contrasts can enhance radiative losses and boost the galaxy's gas supply.
 They can also alter how turbulent dissipation or shock fronts convert the atmosphere's kinetic energy into heat.

 Different user-defined schemes for representing those effects can be tested within the **ExpCGM** framework, to see how they influence $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$ and alter the atmosphere's thermalization fraction $f_{\rm th}$.
 Using **ExpCGM** to experiment with different multiphase gas models and to identify how the assumptions inherent in those models affect various observable properties of galactic atmospheres will hopefully yield useful constraints on the astrophysical processes determining those properties.

 ## Cool Gas Fraction

 To represent multiphase gas, the **ExpCGM** framework defines an atmosphere's ***cool gas fraction*** $f_{\rm cool}$ to be the fraction of an atmosphere's gas mass that is "cool" compared to the atmosphere's gravitational temperature $T_\varphi$.
-The complementary "hot" gas fraction ($1-f_{\rm cool}$) has a pressure
+The complementary "hot" gas fraction $(1-f_{\rm cool})$ has a pressure
  $$P(r) = (1 - f_{\rm cool}) \frac {kT} {\mu m_p} \bar{\rho} (r)$$
-where $\bar{\rho} (r)$ is the mean mass density of an atmosphere in which gas with $T \ll T_\varphi$ occupies a negligible fraction of the volume at radius $r$.
+where $\bar{\rho} (r)$ is the mean mass density at radius $r$ of an atmosphere in which cool gas occupies a negligible fraction of the volume.

 Applying the usual **ExpCGM** assumption of force balance then gives
   $$\frac {P} {f_{\rm th}} = \frac {\bar{\rho} f_\varphi v_{\rm c}^2} {\alpha_{\rm eff}}$$